Yes / No Questions with “Do” and “Does”

 Think of do / does as a helper.

-It helps you ask the question, but the main verb stays simple.
+It helps you ask the question, but the main verb stays in the base form.

 10. Remember: